Rock partridge: Taxonomy

 The proposed subspecies from the Apennines, A. g. orlandoi Priolo, 1984, is of doubtful validity.
 It is usually included in saxatilis, but apparently mostly derives from Albanian A. g. graeca.
 These probably crossed the Adriatic via a land-bridge during the last ice age, to become isolated only with the sea levels rising at the beginning of the Holocene c.12.000–10.000 years ago, with Alpine birds much less contributing to the Apennines population (Randi 2006).

-Apennine birds are not consistently recognizable by external morphology, and are only weakly differentiated with regards to mtDNA D-loop and hypervariable control region sequences and microsatellite genotyping.
+Apennine birds are not consistently recognizable by external morphology, and are only weakly differentiated with regard to mtDNA D-loop and hypervariable control region sequences and microsatellite genotyping.
 As they nonetheless constitute a discrete subpopulation evolving towards subspecies status, their population numbers could arguably deserve monitoring (Randi 2006).